artemave/REST-assured/README.markdown

     bash$ ./bin/rest-assured -a mysql &

 This starts an instance of rest-assured on port 4578 (changable with --port option).
 You can now access it via REST or web interfaces on 'http://localhost:4578'

+Various options (such as ssl, port, db credentials, etc.) are available through command line options.
+Check out `rest-assured -h` to see what they are.

 NOTE that although sqlite is an option, I found it locking under any non-trivial load.
 Mysql feels much more reliable.
 But may be that is me sqliting it wrong.